sugarcrm/IPRestrictionManager/README.md

 ## Through Module Loader
 1. Login to your Sugar instance with an administrator account.
-2. Navigate to Admin > Module Loader
+2. Navigate to `Admin > Module Loader`
 3. Find the ‘IP Restriction Manager’ entry in the list of installed plugins and click ‘Uninstall’.
 4. a) If you are planning to install an updated package, you will want to select ‘Do Not Remove Tables’.
 Please note that this is very important.
 Doing this will leave all relationship, template and backup records intact for when you install the updated package.
    b) If you are not planning to continue using the IP Restriction Manager in the future, you will want to select ‘Remove Tables’.

 ## Through FileSystem
 Manual steps to remove the plugin.
-Once the following sections are complete, navigate to Admin > Repair and run a ‘Quick Repair and Rebuild’.
+Once the following sections are complete, navigate to `Admin > Repair` and run a `Quick Repair and Rebuild`.

 ### Files to Remove
 * modules/IRM_IPRestrictionManager/*